Trine Wireless Controller and Transmitter: Simplified Access Control

 The wireless transmitter, Trine Part # 018-2, operates on 315 MHz, a common frequency for United States and Japanese automotive remote keyless entry fobs.
 This FCC and IC Approved dual button transmitter is designed to operate with the Trine wireless controller/receiver.

 The Trine 017TDC-3 Wireless Controller/ Receiver is a dual relay controller, which can remotely release one or two lock devices.
 For this installation, the controller will be used to release only the Trine 4850 electric strike.
-Having a wireless transmitter in the shape of a fob permits the receptionist to grant access from anywhere the controller/receiver can receive a signal.
+Having a wireless transmitter in the shape of a fob permits the receptionist to be able to provide access from anywhere the controller/receiver can receive a signal.

 The Trine 017TDC-3 dual relay controller has two 5 Amp Normally Open (NO) and Normally Closed (NC) contacts rated at 12-30 Volts AC /DC.
 The relays can be coupled to operate simultaneously for a single operation or individually for two separate operations.
 Each relay has an adjustable time delay from a minimum of five seconds to a maximum of 30 seconds.